gmbrandt/xwavecal/README.rst

 :Author: Mirek Brandt

-If you use this code, please cite the Zendo DOI: https://zenodo.org/record/3494618

-Please cite **Brandt, G.M. et al. (2019)** which can be found at: TODO
+If you use this code, please cite **Brandt, G.M. et al. (2019)** which can be found on ArXiv here: XXX and cite please cite the Zendo DOI: https://zenodo.org/record/3494618

 At best, using ``xwavecal`` only requires editing a config.ini file for your data.
 I cover how to do that in this readme.